What We Support

 • Continuous allocation to local, rural and regional governments to support projects consistent with a sustainable communities strategy, including:

-• Conversion of underutilized urban office and commercial into housing
+• Conversion of underutilized urban offices and commercial into housing.

 Climate Infrastructure